SeamlessDistribution/SeamlessDistribution.github.io/merchant/payment/index.md

 ## Try more functions
-So this is the core of SEQR payments.
+So this is the core of Glase payments.
 The same flow, more or less, can be used in all the payment scenarios you see in the next section.